-As a family member of an EU/EEA citizen exercising their right of free movement in accordance with Directive 2004/38/EC you have the right to travel to the EU/EEA-area together with your family member or join to them in the area to settle there.
-PLEASE NOTE that Swedish citizen living in Sweden are NOT exercising EU treaty rights and they do therefore NOT hold a right of residence based on Directive 2004/38/EC in their home country, unless they have recently moved back to Sweden from another EU/EEA country.
+As a family member of an EU/EEA citizen exercising their right of free movement in accordance with Directive 2004/38/EC (the Movement directive) you have the right to travel to the EU/EEA-area together with your family member, or join to them, in the area to settle there.

-You can apply for a short-stay Schengen visa (type C) which will permit you to enter and stay in Sweden and the Schengen area for up to 90 days.
+You can apply for a short-stay Schengen visa (type C) valid for up to 90 days, which will permit you to enter and stay in Sweden and the Schengen area.

 In the event that you wish to remain in the State for more than 90 days as a family member of an EU/EEA citizen exercising their free movement rights, you must apply (when in the Member State) for a Residence Card of a family member of a EU/EEA citizen.
 Information about how to apply is available on the Swedish Migration Agency webpage.